jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-Each node runs multiple `cloud-init` user data script.
+Each node runs multiple `cloud-init` user data scripts.

 There's usually around six to eight of these.

-The exact number and type of scripts varies depending on the platform, container orchestration engine and various attributes such as the volume driver.
+The exact number and type of scripts varies depending on the platform, container orchestration engine and various other attributes such as the volume driver.

 -->